karel/gr-adapt/README.md

 * Recursive least squares (__RLS__)
 * Recursive least squares employing QR decomposition (__QRD-RLS__ and __IQRD-RLS__)

+The LMS and NLMS filters take an optional third input, which, if provided, will be used to update the filter taps.
+This allows the LMS and NLMS filters to be used in the filtered-x configuration (i.e. __FxLMS__ and __FxNLMS__).

 ### Tests

 There are several tests regarding performance and convergence of the provided filters in the [python](./python) directory.
 The [README](./python/README.md) in there gives an overview of those test results.